Teeth - problems with teeth

 Clean, shiny teeth feel good and look good.

 Make sure you brush your gums too.
 Plaque can cause a gum disease called gingivitis (jin-ji-vie-tis) which makes your gums feel prickly and sore.
 Your gums might have white or red areas.
-The SA Dental service have an interesting poster which shows you just how to brush your teeth and gums very well.
-'Brushing your teeth'

 We've provided this information to help you to understand important things about staying healthy and happy.
 However, if you feel sick or unhappy, it is important to tell your mum or dad, a teacher or another grown-up.